 She has served as the Regional Advisor for the Southwest Texas chapter of the Society of Children’s Book Writers and Illustrators (SCBWI); founding host of the Picture Book Salon of San Antonio, Texas; and bookseller at The Twig Book Shop.

 She taught children’s literature in the public schools and at the undergraduate level for nearly two decades.
 During 2011-2012, she served as the Visiting Scholar in Children’s Literature at Normandale Community College in Bloomington, Minnesota.
 She earned her MS in Curriculum and Instruction from Minnesota State University, Mankato, and MFA in fiction from Hamline University, St. Paul, Minnesota.

 She has enjoyed volunteering in public and school libraries, and interviewing children’s authors for Write On!
 Radio (KFAI).
-She loves hiking and harmonizing with the Live Oak Singers, but her favorite thing of all is snuggling up for stories with her nieces and nephews.
-Originally from frosty Minneapolis, she now lives wherever her wife is stationed, most recently in San Antonio, Texas, and now in northern Italy!
-She is represented by Minju Chang of BookStop Literary Agency.
+Before the onset of chronic illness (ME/CFS), she adored hiking, singing in choirs, and reading stories for hours with her siblings’ kids.
+Originally from frosty Minneapolis, she now lives wherever her wife is stationed, recently in San Antonio, Texas, and now in northern Italy with a flock of spirited hens, the Eggyatrixes.
+Learn more: www.charlotteswild.com

 What’s New: Italy!

 In 2019, we moved to northern Italy, where my wife is stationed.
 We are nestled in a rural three-road town, halfway between Venice and the sea, and the Dolomite Mountains.
 We live across from small family farms and vineyards.
 Our life is filled with the sounds of church bells, recess, early roosters, and the odd tractor (or motorcycle) roaring down the road.
 We love how our neighbors spend evenings together outside, sharing the freshest food, watching soccer and chatting.